mycodeplug/dzcb/doc/WALKTHROUGH.md

 channels (Radioddity OpenGD77).

-The second list, "expanded", orders zones based on the zone name in the CSV file and affects the zone order on Anytone and TYT radios.
+The second list, "expanded", orders zones based on the zone name _inside_ the CSV file and affects the zone order on Anytone and TYT radios.

 Add a line to the top of the "expanded" list for the "New Hotspot".
 (if you used a different name in the previous step, use that same